Alikznollet/Godot-Network-Orchestrator/README.md

 # NetworkOrchestrator

-Godot Node setup that allows for easy multiplayer with things like client-side prediction, reconsilitation, interpolation and lag compensation.
+Godot module that makes fast-paced multiplayer networking easier to implement and manage.

+## TODO

+- Write Documentation on how to use the Module.
+- Implement Entity interpolation.
+- Implement Lag Compensation.